Video from 2019 Season

 The name on the back of the boat is SOUNDER and we left it on as a tribute to the Sound School in New Haven.
 The name Shanks, although popular at many golf courses and other establishments in the country, was the name of an old “dive” bar (Shanks Café) that operated out of Harborside Marina’s Property from the 70’s to mid 80’s before it dissolved.

-Shanks Waterfront Dining will be managed, for the third consecutive summer, by Angela Hutchinson, who is an experienced restaurant and food service professional from Clinton.
+Shanks Waterfront Dining will be managed, for the FIFTH consecutive summer, by Angela Hutchinson, who is an experienced restaurant and food service professional from Clinton.